-Contemporary Turkey In 2014.
-Erdoğan
+Contemporary Turkey

+In 2014, Erdogan

+became Turkey's first

+directly elected

-became Turkey's first directly elected President (see p.
-4 of Political and Social Relations).
+President (see Political and Social Relations).
 In the following year, Erdoğan announced his plan to increase the power of the Presidency while exhibiting increasingly authoritarian tendencies, jailing journalists, purging the judiciary of opponents, limiting the activities of opposition parties, and attempting to control the military.

 In June 2015 elections, the AKP did not attain a majority of the votes.
 Because the AKP was unable to form the coalition with other political parties required to name a PM, the government scheduled new elections in November.
 This time, the AKP attained a majority, naming Ahmet Davutoğlu as PM.
-In a surprise move in late spring 2016 that revealed a growing ideological rift among AKP party leaders, Erdoğan forced the removal of PM Davutoğlu from office and appointed Binali Yildirim (pictured) in his place (see p.
-4 of Political and Social Relations).
-Unlike Davutoğlu, Yildirim is a subservient and staunch ally of Erdoğan, and in his role as PM, he pledged to help Erdoğan establish a stronger Presidency.
+In a surprise move in late spring 2016 revealed that arowina ideological rift among AKP party leaders.
+Erdoğan forced removal of PM Davutoğlu from office and appointed Binali Yildirim (pictured) in his place (see Political and Social Relations).
+Unlike Davutoğlu.
+Yildirim is subservient and staunch ally of Erdoğan, and in his role as PM, he pledged to help Erdoğan establish a stronger Presidency.

-In July 2016, a small renegade faction of the Turkish military of emergency, radically enhancing Presidential powers and allowing him to bypass the TBMM and rule by decree.
+In July 2016, a small renegade faction of the Turkish military unsuccessfully attempted to overthrow the government.
+Immediately following the failed coup, Erdoğan declared a state of emergency, radically enhancing Presidential powers and allowing him to bypass the TBMM and rule by decree.
 As of August 2016, Erdoğan had jailed and purged from their positions thousands of government employees, members of the judiciary, military personnel, journalists, and academics in an effort to root out political opponents and quell internal dissent.
 Erdoğan's government has also closed hundreds of private schools, imposed travel restrictions on educators and public sector workers, and shuttered dozens of media organizations.

-Despite Erdoğan's success in consolidating power, Turkey's political system remains fragile.
+Despite success in power, Turkev's political

+system remains fragile.
 Some factions remain committed to the country's secular Kemalist roots, while others, such as the AKP, vigorously pursue an enhanced role for Islam in society.
 Turkey's future, as well as its commitment to democracy, freedom of speech, secularism, and human rights, is presently unclear.
 Some observers suggest that Erdoğan may use the 2016 failed coup as an excuse to rid himself of political opposition groups, acquire still more power for the Presidency, and even abolish the multi-party system.

 Further, some observers believe that the government's rollback of certain reforms coupled with Erdoğan's recent authoritarianism may weaken Turkey's bid for EU membership and diminish Turkey's standing as a reliable partner to the West.
 However, Turkey's 2016 agreement with the EU to house some migrants and Syrian war refugees has earned it certain concessions from the EU.
-A spate of recent terrorist attacks (see p.
-12-13 of Political and Social Relations) demonstrates Turkey's vulnerability to spillover of regional violence while renewed fighting between the military and the PKK indicates the Kurdish issue remains unresolved.
+A spate of recent terrorist attacks (see and Social Relations) demonstrates Turkev's Political vulnerability to spillover of regional violence while renewed fighting between the military and the PKK indicates the Kurdish issue remains unresolved.